AronSoto/AronSoto/README.md

 -------------------------
 ⌨️ I am a Software Engineering student and technology enthusiast.
 📕 I am studying Software Engineering at the Technological University of Peru.
-🌌 I am passionate about the world of Machine Learning and programming languages.
+🌌 I'm deeply passionate about Machine Learning and programming languages.
 🌠 Learn the various types of software that are implemented in IA.
 🧊 Main languages: (HTML, CSS and JavaScript), SQL and Python.
 🔥 Interested in programming language and AI.